robertop/pelet/README.md

 Using Make (On  Linux)
 ------------------------

-	git clone git@github.com:robertop/pelet.git /home/user/pelet
+	(build the ICU library as normal, many linux distros have it in their package manager) git clone git@github.com:robertop/pelet.git /home/user/pelet
 	cd /home/user/pelet
-	cp /home/user/Downloads/icu4c-4_2_1-src.tgz lib/
-	./premake4 icu
-	./premake4 prep
-	./premake4 gmake
+	./premake4 --icu-config="/path/to/icu-config" vs2008
 	cd build/gmake
 	make config=release

-"./premake4 gmake" can be substituted for an IDE solution; ie "./premake4 codelite".
-After this, the resulting shared library will be created in Release/pelet.so.
-The library can then be imported by any C++ project by using the include directory (-Iinclude) to the include path and adding the library file as a library (-lpelet)
+"./premake4 gmake" can be substituted for an IDE solution; ie "./premake4 --icu-config="/path/to/icu-config codelite".
+After these steps the resulting shared library will be created in Release/pelet.so.
+The library can then be imported into any C++ project by adding the include directory (-Iinclude) to the include path and adding the library file as a library (-lpelet).

+Also note that if you installed ICU in a non-standard place you will need to add the ICU library subdirectory to the LD_LIBRARY_PATH environment variable as well.
+You will need to do this BEFORE compiling pelet, as the compilation has a post-build action to run a test suite (and the test suite requires the ICU library).

 MSW instructions (Visual Studio Solution)
 ------------------------------------------
+    (build the ICU library as normal before attempting these steps using the VS solution that ICU provides)
 	git clone git@github.com:robertop/pelet.git C:\Users\user\pelet
 	cd C:\Users\user\pelet
-	copy C:\Users\user\Downloads\icu4c-4_2_1-src.tgz lib\
-	<manually extract and compile the ICU library (Debug & Relase) using the VS solution that ICU
-	provides>
-	premake4.exe prep
-	premake4.exe vs2008
+	./premake4 --icu-include="C:\path\to\icu\headers" --icu-lib="C:\path\to\icu\libs" vs2008

 Now you can open the pelet solution file under build/vs2008 and build the solution.
-After this, the resulting shared library will be created in Release/pelet.so.
-The library can then be imported by any C++ project by using the include directory (include) to the include path and adding the library file as a library (pelet.dll)
+After these steps, the resulting shared library will be created in Release/pelet.dll.
+The library can then be imported into any C++ project by using the include directory (include) to the include path and adding the library file as a library (pelet.dll)

+Also note that if you installed ICU in a non-standard place you will need to copy the ICU DLLs (icu*.dll) into the same directory as the sample program (the Debug/ and Release/ directories).
+You will need to do this BEFORE compiling pelet, as the compilation has a post-build action to run a test suite (and the test suite requires the ICU library).

 Sample Usage
 -------------